1854books/VCRM/README.md

     G. Superego

     Alex-engraver.
 "Sahaja Subtle System."
 Wikimedia Foundation, 2011.

+[^40]: “True it is, without falsehood, certain and most true.
+That
+    which is above is like to that which is below, and that which is below is like to that which is above, to accomplish the miracles of one thing (Steel 486).“

+    Steele, Robert, and Dorothea Waley Singer.
+"The Emerald Table."
+(1928): 485-501.

-[^40]: Nehru, Jawaharlal.
+[^41]: Nehru, Jawaharlal.
 “Tryst with Destiny.”
 Constituent Assembly of India,
 	14 August 1947, The Council House, New Delhi.
 Keynote Address.

-[^41]: National Anthem of India, Abridged Version.
+[^42]: National Anthem of India, Abridged Version.

-[^42]: Tagore, Rabindranath.
+[^43]: Tagore, Rabindranath.
 "Bharoto Bhagyo Bidhata."
 1911.

-[^43]: ---.
+[^44]: ---.
 "The Morning Song of India."
 1919.

-[^44]: *Mera Naam Joker.* Directed by Raj Kapoor, R.K.
+[^45]: *Mera Naam Joker.* Directed by Raj Kapoor, R.K.
 FIlms, 1970.

-[^45]: NASA.
+[^46]: NASA.
 "Hubble Ultra Deep Field 2014 (HUDF 2014)."
 Space Telescope Science
     Institute, 2014.

-[^46]: The whole problem of speaking about the end (particularly the end
+[^47]: The whole problem of speaking about the end (particularly the end
     of history) is that you have to speak of what lies beyond the end and also, at the same time, of the impossibility of ending.
 This paradox is produced by the fact that in a non-linear, non-Euclidean space of history